thomasduft/testr/README.md

 `testR` is a command-line tool designed to manage and execute test cases.
 It supports running test cases against different browsers, validating test case definitions, and creating new test case definitions.

+### Vision

+The vision of this tool is to have a tool agnostic file base approach to maintain test cases.
+A common workflow looks like the following:

+- Tester creates Use-Cases
+- out of the Use-Cases Test-Cases will be defined (Test-Case type: Definition) - see [TC-001-Login Definition sample](samples/Definitions/TC-Login-001.md)
+- once a feature has been implemented the appropriate Test-Cases can be executed against an environment in an E2E automated manner
+- each run will be historized with Test-Cases known as Runs (Test-Case type: Execution) - see [TC-001-Login Run sample](samples/Runs/TC-001-Login.md)

 ## Installation

 To install `testR`, clone the repository and build the project using the .NET CLI: